Yashil Sukurdeep

 2020

-Design and teach the following courses: • The Mathematics of Shapes and Images (EN.500.111) - a seminar style course on image processing and shape analysis for undergraduate students, taught as part of the JHU HEART program. • A Hands-On Introduction to MATLAB (EN.553.282) - an introductory programming course for students in the mathematical sciences.
+Design and teach pre-college, undergraduate and graduate-level applied mathematics courses, including: • Dynamical Systems (EN.553.691) - a graduate-level course on the mathematical modeling and analysis of quantities which evolve in time, and their applications in science and engineering. • Foundational Mathematics of Artificial Intelligence (AS.110.110) - a pre-college course on the mathematical underpinnings of modern artificial intelligence technologies, co-designed and taught as part of the JHU Summer at Hopkins program. • The Mathematics of Shapes and Images (EN.500.111) - a seminar-style course on image processing and shape analysis for undergraduate students, originally conceived and taught as part of the JHU HEART program. • A Hands-On Introduction to MATLAB (EN.553.282) - an introductory programming course for students in the mathematical sciences.

 2021 - 2021

-• Performed technical diligence to evaluate core technologies and algorithms powering the products developed by startups in the tech, medical imaging, materials engineering and cybersecurity spaces. • Performed market research to assess the quality and viability of investment opportunities.
+• Performed technical diligence to evaluate core technologies and algorithms developed by startups in the tech, medical imaging, materials engineering and cybersecurity spaces. • Performed market research to assess the quality and viability of investment opportunities.

 Emerald Development Managers is a venture capital firm focusing on early-stage growth equity investments.